HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 ### Request bytes

-Comparing the median page weight over time shows that unfortunately it continues to grow, almost at the same rate.The median page weight is still increasing at almost the same rate, as shown by a comparison over time.
+Comparing the median page weight over time shows that unfortunately it continues to grow, almost at the same rate.
+The median page weight is still increasing at almost the same rate, as shown by a comparison over time.

 {{ figure_markup(
   image="median-page-weight-over-time.png",